-So, what is it we fear so much about the Lord of Darkness?
-Almost everything it seems, as Pluto is the force that confronts us with our own worst nightmares.
+What is it we fear so much about the Lord of Darkness?
+Almost everything it seems.
 In this extract, I set out some of the ways in which we encounter Pluto – and how when Pluto puts us to the test, we discover strengths we never knew we had.

 *Update* Real Life Astrology: Planets, Signs & Houses is now available!
-Click here for the link to purchase or check out the embedded link with preview below.
+Click here for the link to purchase or check out the preview below.

 Extract from Planets, Signs & Houses: Pluto

 The Greeks called Pluto ‘Hades’ and Hades represented not only the God of the underworld, but all of the multiple levels of his kingdom of Hell.
 The association of Pluto with death – and things that are too awful to contemplate – is a strong one.
 Pluto represents the things that no-one talks about.
 Sex, death, abuse and emotional trauma figure highly on the list of Plutonic taboos.

 That list also includes crime, subversive behaviour and extreme wealth.
 This planet undermines us with seismic events that we cannot control or – more to the point – those events produce reactions in us that we find hard to control.
 Pluto represents both our existential fears and the provocations that bring out the worst in us.
 That can apply to our behaviour towards other people as well our treatment of ourselves.
 Pluto doesn’t care who he beats up as long as someone gets to suffer.

 Once you’ve discovered that you are in a plutonic black hole, what can you do about it?
 You have two options: you can choose to stay there, or you can do something about it.
 The latter is, I’m afraid, easier said than done.
 Pluto’s black hole is the darkest of places, so, to shed some light on this, I want to talk you through the experiences associated with falling to the bottom of the pit.